 These standardized statutory holiday pay practices aim to ensure all employees receive fair compensation for their paid time off on these important cultural dates.

-What Happens When You Work on a Statutory Holiday?
+What Happens When You Work on a Statutory Holiday in Quebec?

 How to Maximize Quebec Statutory Holidays for Long Weekends and Vacations